memorysafety/river/docs/what-to-build.md

 with no configuration effort always being an acceptable (if not ideal) choice with respect to security and performance.

+It is likely that there will be additional feature requests in this area in the future, beyond the initial requirements, including functionality such as checking authentication prior to proxying.
+Care should be taken with respect to future extensibility.

 This work will also need to be designed in tandem with Configuration, making it possible to specify the desired request path control options in a declarative way.